Privacy Policy

 Student Email Addresses

-When Students use an email address for login, Code.org does not store the email address provided by those Users in a retrievable format.
-Instead, we immediately create and store only a one-way hashed version of the email address (which cannot be converted back into the original address), and use it only for the purposes of login, account management, and password recovery.
-In fact, when creating or signing into a Student account, the actual account email address is never even transmitted to Code.org's servers.
-The only circumstance when Code.org's servers receive a Student's email address is if the Student forgets their password and asks to reset it.
-At that point, the Student is prompted to enter their email address, which is used to send them a password reset link after we verify the email address through the same one-way hashing algorithm.
+Code.org does not store the email address provided by Users, authentication services, or LMS providers in a retrievable format.
+Instead, we create and store only a one-way hashed version of the email address (which cannot be converted back into the original address), and use it only for login, account management, and password recovery.
+An exception exists if a Student forgets their password and asks to reset it.
+At that point, the Student is prompted to enter their email address, which we must receive and use to send them a password reset link after we verify the email address through the same one-way hashing algorithm.
 We then delete the clear text email address.
 We will, however, store and use email addresses provided by Students when they choose to participate in Non-Curriculum Features and Other Services to the limited extent described above.

 For a small minority of our Students, and only if they are over the age of 18, we may offer the opportunity to participate in a “longitudinal” study to understand the multi-year impact of learning computer science.
 Participation in such a study is entirely optional.
 Students who receive an offer and choose to participate will be asked to provide their contact information (email address and optionally other forms of contact that may be more convenient for the Student).
 This contact information will not be shared with third parties, nor used in any way outside the purpose of such a study – to ask Students to participate in surveys.
 If we learn that we have inadvertently collected this information from a Student under 18, we will delete such information immediately.